Somatic Therapy

 Signs You’re Ready for Mind–Body Connection

-You might feel drawn to mindfulness or somatic therapy if insight alone hasn’t been enough — if you understand why you feel the way you do, but your body still feels tense, wired, or “on alert.”
+You might feel drawn to somatic therapy if insight alone hasn’t been enough — if you understand why you feel the way you do, but your body still feels tense, wired, or “on alert.”

 This approach often resonates if: